The Michael O’Brian Band consists of Michael Zerbee and Brian

 opportunity to hear live Celtic music and were inspired by the amazing spirit of the music and decided to perform Irish music

-dance music, although they will do some more contemporary renditions that may cause the audience to spontaneously jump out
+music, although they will do some more contemporary renditions that may cause the audience to spontaneously jump out of their

-music is simple with Michael’s guitar work as the foundation, and Brian adding the flute, penny whistle and Bodhran
+is simple with Michael’s guitar work as the foundation, and Brian adding the flute, penny whistle and Bodhran (Irish

-(Irish drum).
+drum).
 The final touches are the rich vocal harmonies.
-What really makes the act is the cohesive chemistry between
+What really makes the act is the cohesive chemistry between the performers.

-the performers.
-An interesting chemistry, some twenty years in the making, that says to the audience, “These guys are
+An interesting chemistry, some twenty years in the making, that says to the audience: “These guys are having a good

-of events including numerous Firemen Conventions, Spyglass Ridge Winery Celtic Festival in Sunbury, Johnstown Folk Festival,
+Firemen Conventions, Spyglass Ridge Winery Celtic Festival in Sunbury, Johnstown Folk Festival, Johnstown Ethnic Festival,

-Johnstown Ethnic Festival, Erie Irish Festival, Thunder in the Valley, State College Arts Festival, Blair County Arts
+Erie Irish Festival, Thunder in the Valley, State College Arts Festival, Blair County Arts Festival, Allegheny Portage National

 We're on Barry Loius